 Currently located in Los Altos, California, about a twenty minute drive from the PAU Campus in Palo Alto, The Gronowski Center first offered its services to the public in January 1988.
 The clinic is a community-based psychology training clinic and treatment center dedicated to providing high quality, evidenced-based clinical services to adults, children and families in the Silicon Valley Community.
 Services are accessible to low-income individuals and families, older adults, and other underserved groups on a sliding scale fee basis.
-Students enrolled in second year and advanced practica serve as therapists in the training clinic.
+Second year Ph.D. students complete their first clinical practicum in the training clinic.
 PAU faculty and students also conduct funded research at the clinic.
 Clinic facilities include consulting rooms for individual work with adults and children, as well as group therapy rooms.
 There are observation rooms and video recording facilities available for use by the therapists-in-training.